aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/tamasKorcsmaros/index.md

 ---
-title: Integration of PPI sources and prediction methods
+title: Pulling it all together - summary and lessons learnt

 author: Tamas Korcsmaros
 ---